rsp-lab/RepoReviewer/README.md

 </div>

 ### RepoReviewer:
+- Leverages configurable AI models to provide intelligent, context-aware suggestions for code improvement.
 - Utilizes caching for repeated reviews within short timeframes.
-- Leverages configurable AI models to provide intelligent, context-aware suggestions for code improvement.
+- Allows storing code reviews in a database, maintaining a history of past analyses.
 - Offers two distinct modes:
   - _One Prompt_: Ideal for analyzing architectural decisions, class relationships, and overall system design.
   - _Prompt Per Class_: Sends one class per prompt to the AI for review.
 Best suited for detailed, isolated analysis of individual classes.